brynclark1/domin-interview-task/README.md

 # domin-interview-task

-This is a simple data ingester application built with FastAPI for the backend and ReactJS for the frontend.
+This is a simple data handler application built with FastAPI for the backend and ReactJS for the frontend.

 ## Installation